shrivastavarachit/statusPage/content/issues/2018-04-13-unavailable-guilds-connection-issues.md

 ---

+**Update** - *2018-04-13 17:30:00*
-*Update* - A fix has been implemented and we are monitoring the results.
-Looks like this has been fixed. {{< track "2018-04-13 17:30:00" >}}
+A fix has been implemented and we are monitoring the results.
+Looks like this has been fixed.

+**Monitoring** - *2018-04-13 16:50:00*
-*Monitoring* - After hitting the ole reboot button Example Chat App is now recovering.
-We're going to continue to monitor as everyone reconnects. {{< track "2018-04-13 16:50:00" >}}
+After hitting the ole reboot button Example Chat App is now recovering.
+We're going to continue to monitor as everyone reconnects.

+**Investigating** - *2018-04-13 15:54:00*
-*Investigating* - We're aware of users experiencing unavailable guilds and issues when attempting to connect.
-We're currently investigating. {{< track "2018-04-13 15:54:00" >}}
+We're aware of users experiencing unavailable guilds and issues when attempting to connect.
+We're currently investigating.